rdmpage/recon16-annotation/README.md

 ![Example](https://github.com/rdmpage/recon16-annotation/raw/master/images/Screenshot 2016-06-23 14.22.59.png)

 Set the method to “POST”, content type to “application/json”, and body to “EntryUrl”.
-For the URL paste in: xxxx
+For the URL paste in: http://bionames.org/~rpage/recon16-annotation/webhook.php .

-The IFTTT recipe will automatically send your annotations to the central database.
+This URL is for a service that reads the annotations received via IFTTT, tries to interpret them where possible (e.g., extract latitude and longitude from geographical coordinates) then sends the annotations to the central store.

 ## Central database

-The central database for this project is CouchDB, in this case hosted by https://couldant.com (other hosting options are available, such as http://www.iriscouch.com although these may lack some of the features this hack relies on).
+The central database for this project is CouchDB, in this case hosted by https://cloudant.com (other hosting options are available, such as http://www.iriscouch.com although these may lack some of the features this hack relies on).

-An account on Cloudant has been created especially for this project with the user name “recon16”.
+An account on Cloudant has been created especially for this project with the user name “recon16” https://recon16.cloudant.com/dashboard.html .
 We can create some “views”  to index the data, including a geospatial index to search by geography (Cloudant has an built-in map to display this data on a map).